ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/postgresql/install_postgresql.md

 ## Before you begin

-In this section you will learn how to install, configure and check your PostgreSQL database.
+In this section you will learn about different options to install, configure and check your PostgreSQL database.
 If you already know how to deploy a PostgreSQL database, you can skip this learning path, and instead explore the [Learn how to Tune PostgreSQL](/learning-paths/servers-and-cloud-computing/postgresql_tune/) learning path.

 ## Arm deployment options